rya-sge/access-denied/_posts/2024-08-27-compound-protocol-v2.md

 ### Borrow rate formula

-- It is an Increasing linear function with a y-intercept known as the *base rate* that represents the borrow rate at 0% borrow demande a *slope* representing the rate of change of the rates
+- It is an increasing linear function with a y-intercept known as the *base rate* that represents the borrow rate at 0% borrow demand and a *slope* representing the rate of change of the rates
 - These parameters are different for each ERC-20 asset supported by the platforms
 - Some market includes also a *kink*:
   - a kink is a utilization ratio beyond which the [slope](https://ftp.worldpossible.org/endless/eos-rachel/RACHEL/RACHEL/modules/en-boundless-static/www.boundless.com/finance/definition/slope/index.html) steepens.